apache/kylin/website/_docs/gettingstarted/faq.md

   * It depends on a couple of factors, for example, dimension/measure number, dimension cardinality, cuboid number, compression algorithm, etc. You can optimize the cube expansion in many ways to control the size.

+#### How to compare Kylin with other SQL engines like Hive, Presto, Spark SQL, Impala?

+  * They answer a query in different ways.
+Kylin is not a replacement for them, but a supplement (query accelerator).
+Many users run Kylin together with other SQL engines.
+For the high frequent query patterns, building Cubes can greatly improve the performance and also offload cluster workloads.
+For less queried patterns or ad-hoc queries, ther MPP engines are more flexible.

 #### How to compare Kylin with Druid?

   * Druid is more suitable for real-time analysis.
 Kylin is more focus on OLAP case.
 Druid has good integration with Kafka as real-time streaming; Kylin fetches data from Hive or Kafka in batches.
 The real-time capability of Kylin is still under development.